 Discovery Metadata

 Metadata is used for a number of purposes.
 One high level purpose is for the identification and discovery of data.
 Every data set needs to be identified so that it can be distinguished from other data sets and so it can be found in a data catalogue, such as a Web Catalogue Service.
-The discovery metadata applies at the S102_DataSet level and at the S102_IG_Collection level.
-That is, there is discovery data for the whole data set and for those data sets that are composed of several tiles there is also equivalent discovery metadata for each tile.

-Metadata in S102_DiscoveryMetadataBlock is encoded as embedded metadata in the HDF5 file at Level 2 or Level 3 (see clause 10.2) depending on whether it applies to a single feature instance, tile, or to all instances of a feature class or all tiles.
+The discovery metadata applies at the S102_DataSet level.
+Metadata in S102_DiscoveryMetadataBlock is encoded as embedded metadata in the HDF5 file at Level 2.